Oakbank Racecourse

-More information is available at www.oakbankracingclub.com.au

 Jumps-racing controversy

 The Oakbank Easter Racing Carnival has received backlash from the RSPCA Australia, Animals Australia, and The Humane Society International Australia for the number of deaths associated with jumps-racing.
 There have been 7 reported horse deaths during jumps-races at Oakbank since 2010, including 2 in 2010, 1 in 2011, 2 in 2012, 1 in 2014 and 1 in 2017.
 In Australia in 2021, Victoria and South Australia are the only states where jumps-racing is conducted.

-On October 1st 2021 it was announced that jumps racing will no longer be conducted in South Australia mainly due to the small number of South Australian jumps horses.
+On October 1, 2021, it was announced that jumps racing will no longer be conducted in South Australia mainly due to the small number of South Australian jumps horses.
 There were plans to run the Great Eastern and Von Doussa Steeplechase as a flat race.
 However on 3rd March 2022 it was announced that would not happen.
 However, many jumps racing supporters attempted to keep jumps racing at Oakbank and that fight went into the South Australian Court System.
 That would result in an election occurring which the anti-jumps faction won but debate surrounding that vote spilled into more legal action.
 But not long after the South Australian Government stepped in and outlawed jumps racing in the state.